The difference between root and stem is due to the following properties:

-- Middle layer: Here, the meristematic cells mature to form cortex.
+- Middle layer: Here, the meristematic cells mature to form the cortex.

 - Central zone: The cells develop stele.

-A root tip or root cap is produced by the dermatogen layer.
-A root cap performs a primary function by giving protection to the apical meristem against the harsh soil particles.
+The dermatogen layer produces a root tip or root cap.
+A root cap performs a primary function by giving protection to the apical meristem against harsh soil particles.
 It has the capacity to regenerate.
-In aquatic plants instead of the root cap, a loose root pocket is present.
+In aquatic plants, instead of the root cap, a loose root pocket is present.

 Definition of Stem

 Stems bear nodes (give rise to the formation of leaves) and internodes (separates two nodes).
 Stems also bear buds that can be terminal and lateral in position.
-A terminal bud or “Apical bud” grows towards the tip and and a lateral bud or “Axillary bud” grows laterally towards the axil of a leaf.
+A terminal bud or “Apical bud” grows towards the tip, and a lateral bud or “Axillary bud” grows laterally towards the axil of a leaf.

 The primary meristems (apical and intercalary meristem) at the tips and nodes of the stem promote the stem’s primary growth.
-Secondary growth occurs in the secondary or lateral meristem, located in and around the vascular tissues by forming secondary vascular tissues and woody axis (bark).
+Secondary growth occurs in the secondary or lateral meristem, located in and around the vascular tissues, forming secondary vascular tissues and woody axis (bark).

 Key Differences Between Root and Stem

-- Root requisites in a plant’s root system that usually grows downwards the plant axis and bears lateral rootlets, root hairs and a root cap.
+- Root requisites in a plant’s root system usually grow downward the plant axis and bear lateral rootlets, root hairs and a root cap.
 Stem requisites in a plant’s shoot system that grows aerially or upwards and bears lateral stems, stem hairs, leaves, buds, flowers etc.